antonioChristofoletti/course-alura-docker/docker_swarm/myNotes.md

 Tool used to configure and manage a group of related containers.
 Enabling managing many containers with simples commands.

+## Docker Machine

+### What is it?

+Tool used to manage the Docker Clients in different environments.
+It can also create docker environments to run the applications.

+Using it, It is easy to switch the Docker Host or making an upgrade.

 ## Docker Swarm

 ### What is it?